data-dot-all/dataall/documentation/userguide/docs/redshift_datasets.md

 correspond to cluster it will notify the user in the error banner.

 **Delete a Connection**
 To delete a connection, click on the trash icon next to the item in the Actions column.
-If the Connection has been used to import datasets it cannot be removed.
+If the Connection has been used to import datasets it cannot be removed it cannot be removed until all associated datasets are deleted.

 ## :material-new-box: **Import a Redshift Dataset**
 To create a new dataset, navigate to the Datasets view and click on **New Dataset**.
 A window like the one in the picture